Commit and Display Configuration Data for Nonnative YANG Modules

 user@host> show configuration | display translation-scripts

-Similarly, in configuration mode, issue the following command to view the candidate configuration with translation scripts applied:
+Similarly, in configuration mode, issue the following command to view the candidate configuration with translation scripts applied.
+You must be at the top of the configuration hierarchy to use the filter.

 [edit] user@host# show | display translation-scripts